About.

 The Journey

-By the time I successfully exited, the greatest satisfaction came from helping a leader find their footing as they stepped into their next level.
-That instinct—helping people navigate their own evolution—is what pulls me into the work I do today.
+By the time I exited successfully, the greatest satisfaction came from helping a leader find their footing as they stepped into their next level.
+That instinct is what pulls me into the work I do today.

 Other Dimensions